|

 lies not in its will to intimidate, but in its ability to inspire?

 War appears inevitable.
-But, I continue to hope that the
+But I continue to hope that the

 cloud will lift.
 Perhaps Saddam will yet turn tail and run.
 Perhaps

-pray for the safety of our troops, for the innocent civilians in Iraq, and for
+pray, pray, pray for the safety of our troops, for the innocent civilians --

-the security of our homeland.
 May God continue to bless the United States

 of America in the troubled days ahead, and may we somehow recapture the vision